Apply for a hall or village

 UC Summer School Students

-During the University Summer School Programme (1 December 2017 - 3 February 2018), students are able to stay on-campus at Kirkwood Avenue Hall, Sonoda Christchurch Campus or University Hall.
-Outside these dates a casual rate of $269 per week applies.
+During the University Summer School Programme (24 November 2018 - 3 February 2019), students are able to stay on-campus at Sonoda Christchurch Campus or University Hall.
+Early arrival or later departure dates may be available on a case-by-case basis.

-Prices are for a fully-furnished single room and includes power:
+Prices are for a fully-furnished single room and include power:

 |Term||Price per person (NZ$)|

-Accommodation is self-catered, however, meals will be available at University Hall in mid-January (dates to be confirmed):
+Accommodation is self-catered, however, meals will be available at University Hall from time to time throughout summer.